codemod-com/docs/docs/codemod-registry/importing-codemods.md

 ### Understanding the registry's structure

-The codemod registry consists of many codemods running over various codemod engines (jscodeshift, ts-morph, Uber's Piranha, and Codemod.com's File Transformation Engine).
+The codemod registry consists of many codemods running over various codemod engines (jscodeshift, ts-morph, Uber's Piranha, and Filemod).

 The codemod registry contains directories for each framework/library.
 Within each directory, you can find the supported framework/library versions.
 For each version, you can find all the supported codemods.